We should have talked about Henry ( The Archers, coercive control storyline, Radio 4)

 His needs have been forgotten.

-And of course, this is only a radio soap script.
-But a very important opportunity has been missed, to speak out about the children who are forgotten in reality, who live with domestic violence including the bullying, isolating and constant belittling and humiliation of coercive control relationships.
+And of course, this was only a radio soap script.
+But a very important opportunity was missed, to speak out about the children who are forgotten in reality, who live with domestic violence including the bullying, isolating and constant belittling and humiliation of coercive control relationships.

 Henry needs thinking about by all of us.